Profile Picture

 Practical Approaches and their Pitfalls

 Let’s get practical.
-Suppose there’s a “last seen” metadata field associated with each user.
-We could increment a counter whenever “last seen” is updated from a timestamp that isn’t from the current day.
-Sounds simple, right?
-But in reality, every time a user opens the app, we’re hitting the database for a lookup—hardly efficient.
+Suppose there is a “last seen” metadata field associated with each user.
+We could increment a counter whenever “last seen” is updated from a timestamp that is not from the current day.
+This seems like something that could be achieved with database triggers, but it will add extra overhead to the database.
+Furthermore, we are assuming the existence of a “last seen” field, which is not always available.

 Enter HyperLogLog: A Probabilistic Solution